w-wojtak/coppelia-ros2-dnf/README.md

 ## Package and Node Descriptions

-The project is organized as a modular ROS 2 system connecting a Dynamic Neural Field (DNF) model to CoppeliaSim and the Franka Emika robot.
+The project is organized as a modular ROS 2 system connecting a Dynamic Neural Field (DNF) model to CoppeliaSim.
 It includes two main packages: `dnf_system` and `coppelia_bridge`.

 ### dnf_system Package

 This package implements the DNF architecture and handles input processing from the simulator.

 - **cube_input_node**
-  Tracks cube positions in the simulator and publishes them on:
+  Tracks cube positions from the simulator and publishes them as Gaussian-shaped inputs for the DNF learning node:
+  - Subscribes to:
     - `/cuboid1_pos`
     - `/cuboid2_pos`
     - `/cuboid3_pos`

-  These positions are converted into Gaussian-shaped inputs on the `/dnf_inputs` topic for the learning node.
+  - Publishes to:
+    - `/dnf_inputs`

 - **dnf_learning_node**
   Implements the **learning phase** of the DNF architecture: